nodists/nodist/README.md

 When you're just running node, the *directory of interest* is the directory of the javascript file to be executed.
 When running npm, it is the current working directory.

-Any instances of node invoked by npm will be locked to the same version npm runs on.

 Package.json inspection is turned off by default as of nodist v0.8.5.
 You can turn it on by setting `NODIST_INSPECT_PACKAGEJSON=1`.

+### npm
+Any instances of node invoked by npm will be locked to the same version npm runs on.

+Currently, all node and npm versions share the same global npm module space.

+If you have installed native modules (globally or locally) you may have to run `npm rebuild` after changing the node version (implicitly or explicitly).
+There is an [open issue](https://github.com/marcelklehr/nodist/issues/169) about how to avoid rebuilding globally installed native modules, feedback/input is welcome.

 ### Commands
 *All commands automatically install the latest matching version before setting the version pattern.*